 We plan to adopt a 2017 Employee Stock Purchase Plan, or ESPP, which will become effective on the date immediately prior to the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423(b) of the Code.
+Our employees will continue to be employed by Deciphera Pharmaceuticals, LLC following the completion of this offering and, therefore, will not be eligible to participate in the ESPP under applicable tax rules.
+Accordingly, we do not intend to commence the first offering under the ESPP until such time as our employees are eligible to participate under applicable tax rules.

 The ESPP initially reserves and authorizes the issuance of up to a total of shares of common stock to participating employees.
 The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2018 and each January 1 thereafter through January 1, 2027, by the least of (i) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31; (ii) shares or (iii) such number of shares as determined by the ESPP administrator.
 The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.